howardchung/watchparty/README.md

 ### Room Persistence

-- Configure Postgres by adding POSTGRES_URL to your .env file
+- Configure Postgres by adding DATABASE_URL to your .env file and then setting up the database schema
 - This allows rooms to persist between server restarts

 ## Tech